xxy20052023/math-model/README.md

 # math-model
-#some simple math model to use
+some simple math model to use
+by jack xunior